currentxchange/purple-explainer/Everstones.md

 | 32        | 144                 | 450%            |
 | 64        | 432                 | 675%         🧠 |

-> Each Everstone level will have unique art, revealed at a later date.
-We currently have a wonderful placeholder gif.

 ## Everstone Release
 Everstone supply is limited via a trickling supply to avoid any one person/group controlling cXc.world's [Top Charts](Top-Charts.md).
 We will release already-staked Everstones for auction on [Simple Market](https://wax.simplemarket.io/explorer/main?skip=0&limit=20&searchString=everstone&locale=en) at regular intervals, as well as for direct sale on Simple Market and [Alcor](https://wax.alcor.exchange/nft-market).
 PURPLE-backed Everstones are sold for face value at the current cXc sell price of PURPLE (Currently 20 WAX/PURPLE).

 > We no longer plan to distribute non-backed Everstones, as this is harder for us to sort through.

+## Everstone Deals

+When buying an Everstone, consider if it's cheaper to buy a Level 1 Everstone and upgrade it or to purchase a higher-level stone with the PURPLE already staked.
+If the current PURPLE price is above 20 WAX, it's cheaper to buy a higher-level, already-staked Everstone.
+Otherwise, it's cheaper to buy the PURPLE from Alcor and then stake it manually to the Everstone.

 ## Empowering Creators 👨‍🎤🎤
 Everstones are particularly useful for creators, as daily Ups on their content gives them exposure on the mapp and [Top Charts](Top-Charts.md).